Projective Dirac Operators, Twisted K-Theory and Local Index Formula: Introduction

-For an algebra $\A$, a finite projective $\A$-module $\E$ as a K-cocycle in the K-theory of $\A$ has a Connes-Chern character $\ch([\E])$ as a cyclic homology class, whereas a spectral triple on $\A$ as a K-cycle in the K-homology group of $\A$ has also a Connes-Chern character as a cyclic cohomology class; and the index pairing of a K-cocyle and a K-cycle is identical to the index pairing of their Connes-Chern characters (\cite{NDG,Connes}).
-The main purpose of this paper is to compute the Connes-Chern character of the projective spectral triple and identify it with the Poincar\'e dual of the A-hat genus of the manifold.
+For each algebra $\A$, a finite projective $\A$-module $\E$ as a K-cocycle in the K-theory of $\A$ has a Connes-Chern character $\ch([\E])$ as a cyclic homology class, whereas a spectral triple on $\A$ as a K-cycle in the K-homology group of $\A$ also has a Connes-Chern character as a cyclic cohomology class, and the index pairing of a K-cocycle and a K-cycle is identical to the index pairing of their Connes-Chern characters \cite{NDG,Connes}.
+The main purpose of this paper is to compute the Connes-Chern character of the projective spectral triple and identify it with the Poincar\'e dual of the A-hat genus of the underlying manifold.